Moldy Weed vs Trichomes: A Closer Look

-Comprehending the differences between moldy weed and trichomes can save your crop, your health, and your investment.
-Knowing what to look for and what each occurrence signifies is the first step towards becoming a successful and informed cannabis grower.
+Understanding the differences can save your crop and your health.
+Knowing what to look for is the first step towards becoming a successful and informed cannabis grower.

 Distinguishing Between Moldy Weed and Trichomes